sleepio/docker-serverless/README.md

 ### Deploying as an AWS User with MFA

 If deploying as an AWS user with 2FA, you will need to generate a session token to go along with temporary credentials with an expiration time.
-After configuring the AWS CLI on your local machine, run the following command (after filling in the ``aws-username`` and ``token-from-MFA-device`` fields) to get temporary credentials:
+After configuring the AWS CLI on your local machine, run the following commands (after filling in the ``aws-account-id`` (173432075717 for ``bhdevacct``), ``aws-username`` and ``token-from-MFA-device`` fields) to get temporary credentials and set them as environment variables:
 ```
 $ aws sts get-session-token --serial-number arn:aws:iam::<aws-account-id>:mfa/<aws-username> --token-code <token-from-MFA-device> --duration-seconds 129600